nschlia/ffmpegfs/README.md

      myfile.ogv
      myfile.cue

-If destination type is TS, the following files and directories will appear:
+If the destination type is TS, the following files and directories will appear:

      myfile.mp4
      myfile.mp4.ts